Police close investigation into social media post by journalist Allison Pearson

+Allison Pearson was probed by Essex Police for year-old social media post

-Essex Police have closed an investigation into a journalist for alleged incitement of racial hatred over a post online that has since been deleted.
+Essex Police have closed an investigation into columnist Allison Pearson for alleged incitement of racial hatred over a social media post.

-An independent review will be launched into the force’s handling of the case.
+The force said it would be conducting an independent review will be launched into the force’s handling of the case which centred around a now-deleted X/Twitter post published last year.

-Telegraph columnist Allison Pearson said she was wearing her dressing gown when she was spoken to by two constables from Essex Police on Remembrance Sunday, about a year-old post on social media platform X, formerly Twitter.
+The Daily Telegraph journalist said she was wearing her dressing gown when two constables from Essex Police knocked on her door on Remembrance Sunday.

 News of the visit sparked a backlash, including from former Conservative prime ministers Boris Johnson and Liz Truss, who both called the incident “appalling”, and X owner Elon Musk.